Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     ps := New(Person);
     defer free(ps);                // (5B)
-    ps.name = "Jim";
-    ps.age = 67;
+    << ps = .{"Jim", 67};          // (5C)
     print("%\n", << ps);           // => {"Jim", 67}
 }
 ```
 In line (1) we use New to create our struct variable on the heap.
 Line (2) says the variable is now a pointer to a location in the heap, of type *Person.
 That's why in line (3) an address is printed.
 To print out the values, now you have to dereference << the variable, see line (4).
 Also, because the allocation is on the heap, remember to free the memory with `free` as in lines (5A) and (5B), Jai doesn't warn you when you forget it!
+The struct literal notation can be used as in (5C), but we have to dereference because it is a pointer.

 Why would you use structs on the heap?
 The stack is limited in size.
 If your program needs a whole lot of structs, better use the heap.
-But for faster memory management: keep things on structs by value where possible.
+But for faster memory management: keep things on structs by value (so on the stack) where possible.

 > Module _Basic_ also contains a proc `Dynamic_New`, which is like New, but can be used when you don't know the type at compile-time:
 ```